 Suggested Reading List

 Many of you have inquired about what you can do this summer to prepare for law school.
 In reality, the best thing you can do is read, read a little more, and continue reading.
-Read newspapers and news magazines about current and world events, read books, including novels and biographies.
+Read newspapers and news magazines about current local and world events, read books, including novels and biographies.
 Also, numerous books offer advice and strategies for navigating law school; these books offer insight and advice into the first year of law school and beyond.
-Here are a few that we recommend:
+Here are a few we recommend:

 - Richard C. Wydick, Plain English For Lawyers (2005).